kmsbin/cron-generator/cron-generator/README.md

-An Dart package demonstrating how to create `source_gen`-based builders.

-See also the `example_usage` directory.
+Examples how to use [cron generator annotations](https://pub.dev/packages/cron_generator_annotations)